-Roses and chocolates are irresistable, but there's nothing quite like poetry on Valentine’s Day.
-Not read many love poetry?
-Then the Young Post team would love to share with you some of our favourites, and find what speaks to you!
+Roses and chocolates are irresistible, but there's nothing quite like poetry on Valentine’s Day.
+Not read much?
+Start off with some of our favourites, and find what speaks to you!

 To A Stranger by Walt Whitman

 This poem embodies that sort of intense, fleeting crush you get on someone that feels as though you know them from a past life.
 You know nothing about them, only what you imagine them to be like.
 It's likely nowhere near what the reality of being with them would be like, but that brief, vivid life you make up in your head with them is amazing, perfect and wonderful.

 This poem is not about how frenetic, gentle, or romantic love can be, but it remains my favourite love poem.
 The short, fiery, and witty poem spells out, bluntly and unapologetically, that nothing is more important than staying true to yourself in a romantic relationship, even though some of your traits might displease your lover.